siqiang-ng/tp/docs/DeveloperGuide.md

 **TagDelete command**

-The TagDelete command allows a user to delete a tag permanently.
+The `tagdelete` command allows a user to delete a tag permanently.
 This feature will result in the removal of the tag from the tag list and from any contact with said tag.

 1. The command is passed in to `LogicManager`.
 2. `LogicManager` calls the parseCommand method of `ProjactParser`.